Complex hypergeometric functions and integrable many-body problems: Third rational degeneration

 Now we apply the limit \eqref{om1om22} to the second hyperbolic equation \eqref{br2}.
 Repeating similar steps we find the following new equation \be (\underline{\alpha})(\mathcal{R}(s_6+\textup{i},n_6+1,s_7-\textup{i},n_7-1)-\mathcal{R}(\underline{s},\underline{n})) +(s_6, n_6\leftrightarrow s_7,n_7)+\mathcal{R}(\underline{s},\underline{n})=0, \ee for the same potential as before ${\mathcal B}(\underline{\alpha})$ with yet another identification

-This equation differs from \eqref{brn1} by the signs of additive constants in the potential independent of parameters $s_k, n_k$, by the balancing condition, as well as the replacement of difference recurrences $s_6-\textup{i},n_6-1$ by $s_6+\textup{i},n_6+1$ (with a similar change for $s_7, n_7$).
+Equation \eqref{brnrat2} differs from \eqref{brn1} by the change of signs in front of the additive 1's in the potential, by the balancing condition, as well as the replacement of difference recurrences $s_6-\textup{i},n_6-1$ by $s_6+\textup{i},n_6+1$ (with a similar change for $s_7, n_7$).
 Thus, we have found three different solutions (given by ${\mathcal I}_{r}$-, ${\mathcal F}$-, and $\mathcal R$-functions) of structurally equivalent equations \eqref{rateq1}, \eqref{brn1'}, \eqref{brnrat1}, which are distinguished by the second relations they satisfy: \eqref{ratid1}, \eqref{brn1}, and \eqref{brnrat2}, respectively.